What Does a Web Designer Do - Understand the Scope of Web Design Services

 Research

 No design project comes out of thin air.
-After the client has done the necessary research in order to write a good design brief, a designer also needs to dedicate time to find relevant projects and research competitor websites (remember, professional designers will be able to get a different insight than you regarding design).
+First the client does the necessary research in order to write a good design brief.
+After that a designer has to find relevant projects and research competitor websites.

 Wireframing